Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely!

 The Vietnamese women's team failed to overcome the Australian U.23 team in the semi-finals of the 2025 Southeast Asian Women's Football Championship.
-The away team's advantage in physical strength and physique posed a real challenge to the home team.
+The away team's advantage in physical strength and physique put the home team in a real challenge.

-The Vietnamese women's team did not make it to the final after losing in the semi-finals of the AFF Cup.
-But the home team played very resiliently until the last second.
+The Vietnamese women's team failed to reach the final after losing in the semi-finals of the AFF Cup.
+However, the home team played very resiliently until the last second.
 Attending Lach Tray Stadium, Prime Minister Pham Minh Chinh went down to the field to encourage coach Mai Duc Chung and his team.
 This was a very beautiful and meaningful image and created great motivation for the Vietnamese women's team before the third-place match on August 19.

 The Prime Minister praised and acknowledged the players' efforts and dedication to playing against a highly rated opponent.
-He especially advised the entire team to take care of their health and continue to focus on preparing well for the third-place match against the Thai women's team, at 4 p.m. on August 19.
+The Prime Minister especially instructed the whole team to take care of their health and continue to focus on preparing well for the third place match against the Thai women's team, at 4 p.m. on August 19.
 The Prime Minister expressed his belief that the players will be determined to bring joy to fans nationwide.

-Meanwhile, despite losing to Myanmar in Group B, the U.23 women's team of Australia has gradually regained their rhythm and shown impressive performance.
+Meanwhile, despite losing to Myanmar in Group B, the Australian U23 women's team has gradually regained their rhythm and shown impressive performance.
 Coach Mai Duc Chung fielded the strongest lineup with Huynh Nhu leading the attack, while goalkeeper Kim Thanh continued to be a reliable stopper in the goal.

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely! - Photo 1.